 Erythritol’s health profile is largely positive:

 - Dental Health: Unlike sugar, erythritol doesn’t contribute to tooth decay.
 Oral bacteriaBacteria are super tiny, single-celled organisms that exist almost everywhere on Earth, including right inside you!
-They might seem small and insignificant, but bacteria play a big role in your health and even your metabolism. • Other Names: You might also… Read More can’t ferment it, so it doesn’t produce the acids that erode tooth enamel.
+They might seem small and insignificant, but bacteria play a big role in your health and even your metabolism. • Other Names: You might also hear them called “bacterias” (plural form), but “bacteria” is the… Read More can’t ferment it, so it doesn’t produce the acids that erode tooth enamel.

 - Blood Sugar Management: Erythritol’s minimal impact on blood sugar makes it a safe and suitable sweetener for people with diabetes or those aiming to manage their blood sugar levels.